 You will love how easy this homemade pumpkin pancakes recipe comes together!
 They are made from scratch, fluffy and delicious.
 It is the best breakfast recipe for fall!

-These pumpkin pancakes have been a big hit in our house on the weekends since fall started.
+This recipe has been a big hit in our house on the weekends since fall started.
 They are super fluffy and easy to make!

 Easy Buttermilk Pumpkin Pancakes

-These pancakes are made with a buttermilk base and unsweetened pumpkin puree and of course pumpkin spice!
+This recipe is made with a buttermilk base and unsweetened pumpkin puree and of course pumpkin spice!

 I prefer to use just plain pureed pumpkin in my recipes because I can control the amount of sugar in a recipe.